green-party-dublin-central/nh-web/site/content/post/ukraine-how-you-can-help.md

 title: Ukraine - How You Can Help
 date: 2022-03-03T12:27:16.920Z
 description: In the past days the people of Ireland have shown great compassion and solidarity with the people of Ukraine.
-I understand the people want to help in whatever way they can, and I have sought to provide information below on how to do so.
+I understand that people want to help in whatever way they can, and I have sought to provide information below on how to do so.
 image: img/flag_of_ukraine.svg.png